Consideration of Lords amendments

 Data Protection Bill: previous Commons stages

+The Second Reading debate took place on 5 March 2018.
 The Secretary of State for Digital, Culture, Media and Sport, Matt Hancock, opened the debate on behalf of the Government.
 Shadow Secretary of State for Digital, Culture, Media and Sport, Tom Watson, responded on behalf of the opposition.

 Follow the @HouseofCommons on Twitter for updates on the UK House of Commons Chamber.